Qumulo/docs/_includes/content-reuse/cnq-guide-gcp/deployment-agnostic-cluster-persistent-storage.md

 1. {{site.cnq.copyDebAndConfig}}

-1. Copy `gcp-terraform-cnq-<x.y>.zip` to your Terraform environment and then decompress the file.
+1. Copy `qumulo-terraform-gcp-<x.y>.zip` to your Terraform environment and then decompress the file.

 <a id="create-necessary-resources"></a>
 ### Part 2: Create the Necessary Resources